List of visual novel engines: KiriKiri

+Narrat

+Narrat is a free and open source narrative engine designed for role-playing games that can also be easily used in the development of visual novels.
+Narrat uses web technologies to output games that run on Web Platforms, as well as Desktop.
+Narrat was inspired by games like Disco Elysium in its visual layout and presence of RPG mechanics, as well as dice-based tabletop role playing games style skill checks.
+It features an easy to learn script language that allows anyone to efficiently write large visual novels that can contain more advanced RPG mechanics like an inventory and quests.
+It has a system for customising UI based on CSS, which allows game developers to radically change the presentation of their games.
+The engine has been particularly noticed in the Spanish speaking interactive fiction community.
+Narrat has also been listed as one of the best free tools for narrative games by Game Developer.

 NScripter

 NScripter is a visual novel engine written by Naoki Takahashi.
 Due to its simplicity and its liberal license (while it is not open-source software, royalty-free commercial use is permitted), it quickly became popular in Japan, and was used for a number of high-profile commercial and dōjin titles, such as HaniHani and Tsukihime.
 NScripter is closed-source and only available for Windows.

-A number of cross-platform clones have been written, the best-known being ONScripter, an example of free and open-source software implementation.
-Its popularity among the visual novel localisation community is attributed to the ease of modifying the engine to support languages other than Japanese.
-It strives to maintain compatibility with visual novels designed for NScripter.
-ONScripter is based on the Simple Directmedia Layer (SDL) library, and can thus be used to run NScripter games on platforms supported by SDL, such as OS X, Linux, PSP and the iPod.

-ONScripter-EN is a branch of ONScripter that is maintained separately by the English-language community, for convenience and for ease of introducing enhancements that are suited to the community.
-PONScripter (abbreviation for "Proportional-OnScripter") is a fork of ONScripter-EN.
-Its stated goal is to provide an easy porting target for translation projects, with emphasis on Western languages.
-PONScripter has made heavy modifications to the ONScripter-EN base code, and is deliberately backwards-incompatible.
-PONScripter was originally maintained by Peter "Haeleth" Jolly.
-Since September 2009, it is maintained by Mion of Sonozaki Futago-tachi, the Higurashi no Naku Koro ni translation group.

-KScripter is a Flash-based scripting engine that was inspired by NScripter but uses ActionScript and SWF.

 NVList

-NVList is an open source visual novel engine that runs on Windows, Mac OS, Linux, Android, and even online (through an applet).
+NVList is an open source visual novel engine that runs on Windows, Mac OS, Linux, Android as well as online (through an applet).
 It is coded in the Java language, even though the scripts are written in Lua.
 It is being updated to this day on GitHub.
 It has all the functionality required for a Visual Novel, and more.
 It has support for resolution scaling and switching, along with pixel and vertex shaders.

 Ren'Py

 The Ren'Py Visual Novel Engine is a free software engine.
 Ren'Py is a portmanteau of ren'ai (恋愛), the Japanese word for 'love', a common element of games made using Ren'Py; and Python, the programming language that Ren'Py runs on.
 The easy to learn script language allows anyone to efficiently write large visual novels, while its Python scripting is enough for complex simulation games.
-Ren'Py has proved attractive to western hobbyists; over 1000 games use the Ren'Py engine, nearly all in English.
-Visual novels, kinetic novels, role-playing games, simulation games, and many other games can be made with Ren'py.
+Ren'Py has proved attractive to western hobbyists; over 4,000 games use the Ren'Py engine, nearly all in English.
+Visual novels, kinetic novels, role-playing games, simulation games, and many other games can be made with Ren'Py.